 Recommended reading: How to Prepare for and Crack Phone Screen Interviews at FAANG

-The on-site is where your expertise in solving coding problems and building scalable systems is tested.
-You also have to appear for a mandatory behavioral round where recruiters will decide if you’re the right cultural fit at Google.
+Your expertise in solving coding problems and building scalable systems will be put to test in this round.
+The Google interview questions for software engineers in the on-site round include behavioral questions that recruiters will use to determine if you're the right cultural fit at Google.
 Following are the three main rounds at Google’s on-site interview:

 This round tests your coding abilities — your ability to code up algorithms and solve problems.
-You’ll be asked to solve a coding problem or two in this round.
+This round's Google interview questions for software engineers will require you to solve a coding problem or two.
 The hiring manager or technical lead who conducts this round is usually the manager of the team you’ll potentially be joining.

 The coding round is very similar to the Technical Phone Screen, with the only difference being that you could be asked to code on a whiteboard.
 Practicing whiteboard coding can work to your benefit, as it isn’t particularly easy, and recruiters often like to test applicants’ whiteboard coding skills.
 Whiteboard coding can often expose gaps in your analytical abilities, so make sure you practice enough.